Tarun-555/Newsapi/README.md

-NEWS API BLOG
+# DAILY NEWS

-1.Used Gnews API service to retrieve news articles.

-2.Rendering 3 articles per page in the form of cards.

-3.Used next and prev to handle remaining articles to render as per request.

-4.Search field to search articles based on user request.
+Daily News application fetches News articles from Gnews API.
+It has search option to fetch articles based on user interest.
+In this project, I have used pagination so it displays 3 articles per page and has previous and next buttons o fetch more and view previous ones.